 If you’ve just had a knee replacement or are considering taking the plunge, the healing process may seem a daunting prospect.
 However, there are plenty of ways to ensure a smooth recovery.

-Our list of do’s and don’ts after knee replacement explores what you can do to give yourself the best chance of a full and speedy recovery.
+Our list of what to do and what not to do after knee replacement explores what you can do to give yourself the best chance of a full and speedy recovery.

 Private knee replacement surgery at a glance: